 Measures the total economic resources available to provide future operations relative to the change in the economy measured through the change in tax assessments.
-After several years of downward trends, 2020 shows the City's accumulated surplus growing at a rate slightly faster than the economy.
+The accumulated surplus/deficit includes the General, Airport, Wastewater and Water funds.
+After several years of downward trends, 2021 shows the City's accumulated surplus growing at a rate slightly faster than the economy.
 The difference between the City and Municipalities over 100,000 shows that the City's surplus compared to tax assessment is higher by 2-3% during the time frame.